-In the coming years, the energy sector will continue to change substantially from its current form, shifting towards new production models that are increasingly sustainable, and towards a market that is increasingly smart, interconnected and capable of meeting the new requirements of its consumers.
+In recent years, Italy’s energy industry and market have undergone profound changes, and the transformation of the energy sector continues today as it moves towards new production models that are increasingly sustainable.
+The market is becoming smart, more interconnected and more capable of meeting the new requirements of its consumers.

 Customers are and will increasingly be at the heart of the system, no longer as passive users but as direct and demanding participants who are well informed about their own consumption, the efficiency of the system and value-added services.

 In this complex and rapidly changing context, it is essential to look to the future, investing in technologies that can drive the energy transition and identifying, where possible, the potential of new interactions with different industrial sectors.
-Continuing on this theme Francesco Starace explained that Enel’s 2018-2020 Strategic Plan has confirmed the Group’s focus on digitalisation and customer focus, as well as continuing its commitment to renewables.
+Continuing on this theme, Enel’s 2020-2022 Strategic Plan has confirmed the Group’s focus on digitalisation and attention to customers.

-Thanks to growing competitiveness and reliability, renewable energies have become an integral part of the Italian energy mix (in 2016 production from renewables catered for approximately one third of the country’s total electricity consumption – source: GSE).
-The progression towards a leading role in the global energy mix is set to continue in the coming years, driven by decreasing costs, growing environmental awareness and new consumer habits.
+Our Group is the leading network operator with over 74 million consumers, which is the largest domestic consumer base in the world.
+The Strategic Plan focuses on further developing renewable forms of energy which, thanks to their growing competitiveness and reliability, have become an integral part of the Italian energy mix.
+The progression towards a leading role in the global energy mix is set to continue over the coming years, driven by decreasing costs, growing environmental awareness and new consumer habits.

 Enel is playing a key role in this process.
-With 40 GW of capacity managed in 2017, Enel has consolidated its global leadership in renewable energy.
-Investments of 8 billion euros during the period 2018-2020 mean that we will continue to lead the energy transition.
+With 46 GW of capacity installed in 2019, Enel has consolidated its global leadership in renewable energy.
+And with overall investments of 29 billion euro planned for the period 2019-2021 (+11% with respect to the previous strategic plan), we will continue to lead the energy transition.

-Our subsidiary Open Fiber has been working for a year on the installation of fibre-optic cable across the whole of Italy, helping to bridge the digital divide that still affects some parts of the country.
+And our subsidiary Open Fiber is working on the installation of fibre-optic cable across the whole of Italy, helping to bridge the digital divide that still affects some parts of the country.

 Through these and many other measures and thanks to our continuous and wide-ranging presence across Italy, we will continue our work: bringing energy to people, communities and the country, creating new services and driving Italy’s energy transition.
-Francesco Starace concluded that a New Energy Economy can generate shared value for our company, for all our stakeholders (employees, shareholders, customers) and for the environment, enabling us to continue to power innovative ideas for the competitiveness of the Italian system.
+Francesco Starace concluded that all this represents a New Energy Economy that generates shared value for our company, for all our stakeholders and for the environment, and it enables us to continue to power innovative ideas for the competitiveness of the Italian system.